Director Of The Writing Center

-Esther is a junior in the McDonough School of Business majoring in Accounting with minors in Economics and Japanese.
-Born in Seoul, South Korea, but raised in northern Virginia, she is a fluent Korean speaker.
+Esther is a senior in the McDonough School of Business majoring in Accounting with minors in Economics and Japanese.
+Born in Seoul, South Korea, and raised in northern Virginia, she is a fluent Korean speaker.
 Her tutoring specialties include outlining and editing.
-Outside of the Writing Center, she works with the Georgetown Journal of International Affairs and designs in her free time.
+Outside of the Writing Center, she practices flute and designs graphics using Illustrator in her free time.

-Hannah is a junior in the College studying Psychology, Philosophy, and Linguistics.
+Hannah is a senior in the College studying Psychology, Philosophy, and Linguistics.
 Along with loving social sciences, Hannah specializes in editing application essays and resumes.
 Outside the Writing Center, Hannah is involved in H*yas for Choice, College Dems, GU-ACLU, GU Politics, and the Carroll Fellows Initiative.